intel/llvm/scripts/core/EXP-TENSOR-MAP.rst

 Motivation
 --------------------------------------------------------------------------------

-Used to target the CUDA entry points cuTensorMapEncodeIm2col and cuTensorMapEncodeTiled.
+Used to target the CUDA entry points ``cuTensorMapEncodeIm2col`` and ``cuTensorMapEncodeTiled``.

+For some tensor core operations on ``sm_90+`` Nvidia devices, a tensor descriptor must be built on the host and passed to the kernel.
+The interfaces mentioned above, and mapped to UR in this extension, provide the APIs necessary to create these tensor descriptor objects, that can then be passed to the kernels.

 API
 --------------------------------------------------------------------------------